backstage/backstage/docs/integrations/github/org.md

  }
 ```

+**Attention:**
+`catalogApi` and `tokenManager` are required at this variant compared to the one without events support.

 You can check the official docs to [configure your webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks) and to [secure your request](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).
-The webhook will need to be configured to forward `organizatio` and `team` events.
+The webhook will need to be configured to forward `organization`,`team` and `membership` events.

-**Please note that the event `team` with action `edited` and `removed_from_repository` will not be handled for this provider.**

 ## Configuration